ncskth/traffic_tracking/interface/README.md

 Running the dashboard is just `python dashboard.py`

 ### Starting at boot
 There is a systemd service file in the root of this repository.
-Copy it to `/usr/lib/systemd/system` and the run `systemctl enable traffic_dashboard` to make systemd start and restart it.
+Copy it to `/usr/lib/systemd/system/` and then run `systemctl enable traffic_dashboard` to make systemd manage it automatically.